Trademark Infringement and Litigation

 The protection of the author’s rights to his work is organized in the same way as the protection of the rights of the copyright holder of a computer program.

-How can the author dispose of the work
+How Can the Author Dispose of the Work

 For commercial purposes, the author may dispose of the work under a license agreement, an exclusive right assignment agreement, or an agreement on the creation and use of an object of copyright.